petusa/ResponsiveDialog/README.md

 - Step 1: Design your dialog page following the jQuery Mobile dialog markup in a separate HTML file.

-You can simply grab and modify the provided dialog_template.html.
+You can simply grab and modify the provided [dialog template](dialog template.html).

 ```html
 <!DOCTYPE html>